-- 1. Develop a Tree Damage Policy, separate from the general contractor documents for construction projects.
-The committee reviewed tree damage programs implemented at other campuses.
-More discussion is needed. - 2.
-Initiate a service learning project related to more regular updates to the Lightning protection system.
-This was not started yet. - 3.
-Update the campus tree inventory, and institutionalize the regular upkeep of that inventory.
-The committee worked with a Sustainability Working Advisory Team to recommend an allocation of funding to update and institutionalize the tree inventory. - 4.
-Create a learning module for Capital Programs project managers, regarding tree protection and care.
-The University Landscape Architect met with the Capital Programs project managers for the second year in a row and discussed tree issues as they relate to construction on campus.
-Topics such as health, care, protection and enforcement were discussed. - 5.
+- 1. Initiate a service learning project to calculate the tree canopy coverage. - 2.
+Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 3.
+Institutionalize a recurring learning module for Capital Programs project managers, regarding tree protection and care.
+The University Landscape Architect met with the Capital Programs project managers and discussed tree issues as they relate to construction on campus.
+Topics such as health, care, protection and enforcement were discussed. - 4.
+Initiate a service learning project related to more regular updates to the Lightning protection system. - 5.
 Identify additional strategies to increase awareness of the importance and benefits of campus trees.
 The Arboretum has several signs informing visitors about various diseases and insect pests of certain trees native to Illinois.